cubeydice/cubeydice/README.md

 I'm a software engineer, with 3+ years previous experience in designing Alteryx automation workflows and Tableau dashboards
 - 🔭 I’m currently working on [dupecord](https://github.com/cubeydice/dupecord), a full-stack discord clone
 - 👯 I’m looking to collaborate on productivity apps with gamification elements!
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently developing my Java skills
 - 🏏 Pickleball!
 See my on the courts around San Jose, but don't expect too much, I am a low 3.0 skill ranking.
 - 🐭 Pokémon Go, gotta catch 'em all.
 Part of the 7 Trees Rangers Community in San José :)
 - 💻 An avid reader of manga/manwha and casual consumer of anime.
 Share your recs with me!